yulelily/memory-card/README.md

   - Maddening: 36 cards
 - Select cards that have not been previously selected in a game to increase score.
 - Select ? button for help.
+- Select &#128420; to toggle between light/dark mode.
+  - App will automatically detect theme of operating system!